 Advice for people flooded

-In the downloads section you will find a series of practical guides for individuals who have become the victim of flooding.
+In the Documents section you will find a series of practical guides for individuals who have become the victim of flooding.
 It’s important to know who you can turn to and where you can get help and support.
 We hope you find this information useful.

 The Council's policy on issuing sandbags